|Index||4 reviews in total|

 There is sound.
 The eye is no longer mute but singing.

 Now when sound was finally introduced, it was enough that an extra texture gave depth to the illusion of moving images.
 The effort was and continues to be for realism.
-It was noted very early on, that good sound renders the whole thing uniquely alive and vibrant, which is a true and tested notion and is correctly being taught to aspiring filmmakers.
-We may not fully appreciate the effect because we are so fundamentally programmed to process reality by sight, but it's sound that really controls our level of engagement with what is real.
+It was noted very early on, that good sound renders the whole thing uniquely alive and vibrant, which is a true and tested notion taught to aspiring filmmakers.
+We may not fully appreciate the effect but take away sound, and it all becomes strangely unreal - dreams are soundless.

-Normally in films, however, sound is usually employed as a ballast, and good sound usually means a detailed background, a rich carpet.
+Normally in films, sound is employed as a ballast, and good sound usually means a detailed background, a rich carpet to walk on.
 Not so for the Soviets.

-As with film syntax of these guys, the effort has been largely to read the radical experiment as avant-garde exercise, independent of ideological fervor, and as presaging musique concrete.
-This is a mistake in my view, one that limits understanding.
+As with film syntax of these guys, the effort has been largely to read the radical experiment as avant-garde exercise, independent of ideological fervor, here presaging musique concrete.
+We can do better.

-Now musique concrete has cinematic roots in Epstein.
-In tandem with the actual films, Epstein rested on the discovery of a modern world that was only possible because the eye could float in unique ways with the advent of the camera.
-The epiphany, radical at the time, was of something hidden in the basic act of seeing.
+Musique concrete just so happens to have cinematic roots in Epstein.
+Epstein rested on the discovery of a modern world that was only possible because the eye could float in unique ways with the advent of the camera.
 Internal views were possible, granted by these hitherto unknown, uncanny flows.
 The Soviets were equally radical but committed soldiers.

 Note what Kuleshov did in the famous effect named after him.
 He took for effect the most iconic face of pre-Revolutionary Russia and exhibited that it was, in fact, empty.
 Point being this; every notion is formed in the space leading up to the eye and by gaps in perception.
-You need not control the flow then, merely the gaps.
+You need not control the flow, merely the gaps.
 Montage was invented.
-Staying lucid through these gaps of thought is the awaking point in Buddhist meditation btw.

 So when Pudovkin is showing a young communist girl intruding with syncopated yells in the policed harmony of bourgeois narrative, rendered with symphonic, soft music to accompany the orderly traffic of luxurious automobiles under the austere gaze of a traffic warden, and is finally arrested by police, thus silenced from the soundtrack, he is very cleverly pointing to the fact that conventional reality is a broadcast that you control.
 To usurp control away from the official channel means a struggle, a bloody fight.
 Pudovkin's musicality - on top of the visual eye - is hence atonal, dissonant, disharmonic, implying imperfect nature, unfinished process.